12 Best Festivals in April Around the World in 2025

 3. Coachella, USA

-Coachella is a music festival in April that takes place in California and brings together some of the most popular musicians from around the world to perform.
-We definitely can’t talk about festivals in April without mentioning it!
+Coachella Music Festival takes place in California and brings together some of the most popular musicians from around the world to perform.

 Things to do at Coachella

-Many people make Coachella their yearly pilgrimage because it has hosted many famous artists like Beyoncé, Radiohead, Kanye West and Lady Gaga.
-There are also art installations all over which makes for an interesting experience!
+Many people make Coachella their yearly festival pilgrimage as it’s hosted many famous artists like Beyoncé, Radiohead, Kanye West and Lady Gaga.

 I loved my Coachella experience – check out the best things to do at Coachella here, as well as my top Coachella tips, and my Coachella drinking guide too.